klekanger/klekanger/README.md

 I have also built the web site for my local housing association (you can see it here: [https://gartnerihagen-askim.no](https://gartnerihagen-askim.no/).
 It's built with React/Gatsby.js, Contentful (as a headless CMS), Chakra UI and with Auth0 authentication to protect private routes of the web site.
 You can [read about it on my personal blog](https://www.lekanger.no/project/del-1-slik-bygget-jeg-nye-nettsider-til-sameiet-med-gatsby-og-chakra-ui) (in Norwegian).
 The source code is [here](https://github.com/klekanger/gartnerihagen).

+And last, but not least - [here's my take on a classic "memory game"](https://github.com/klekanger/teflonhjerne).
+I've called the game "Teflonhjerne" (teflon brain).
+The game is mostly written in TypeScript, with Vite as build tool.
+I've used GSAP for some animations, the rest is just JS/TS, HTML and CSS.
+[Try playing the game here: Teflonhjerne](https://teflonhjerne.netlify.app/) - or have a look at [the source code here](https://github.com/klekanger/teflonhjerne).
+Known bug: audio lag on Safari on iOS.

 - [My LinkedIn profile](https://www.linkedin.com/in/lekanger/)